-Ford Expedition owners have reported 195 problems linked to tire (under the tire category).
+Ford Expedition owners have reported 197 problems related to tire (under the tire category).

 See all problems of the 2005 Ford Expedition.

-The vehicle involved is a 2008 Ford Expedition equipped with hankook, tire line dynapro a/s tire size p265/70/r18.
+The contact owns a 2008 Ford Expedition equipped with hankook, tire line dynapro a/s tire size p265/70/r18.
 The contact stated that while having his tires rotated the mechanic noticed that the front driver side tire had a seem on the inner wall of the tire.
 The contact mentioned that the tires were not the original ones on the vehicle.
 The failure mileage was 76,000.
-The failure date was Monday, September 10, 2012.

 See all problems of the 2008 Ford Expedition.

-The vehicle's vehicle identification number (VIN) is 1FMPU18L1Y_.
-The vehicle is a 2000 Ford Expedition equipped with good year tracker2 tires, size: p265-70-r17 (serial number: 48570555000).
+The contact owns a 2000 Ford Expedition equipped with good year tracker2 tires, size: p265-70-r17 (serial number: 48570555000).
 The contact stated that all four tires would constantly lose air, causing the tires to becomes flat without warning.
 The tires were replacement tires.
 The vehicle was taken to a tire shop where two tires were replaced, however the failure also occurred with the replacement tires.
 The tire failure mileage was 11,000 and the vehicle failure mileage was 50,000 and the current mileage was 165,713.
-This tire problem happened on 03/25/11.

 See all problems of the 2000 Ford Expedition.

-The VIN of this vehicle was 1FMPU18L1X_.
-Consumer owns a 1999 Ford Expedition with cooper discover lfx tires with dot number 4909.
+The contact owns a 1999 Ford Expedition with cooper discover lfx tires with dot number 4909.
 The contact stated the rear passenger side tire was replaced twice.
 The contact had a rear alignment performed on the tire, but the side walls burst on each tire.
 The contact had the same tire placed on the vehicle by the manufacturer after the original one split.
 The failure mileage was 250,000.
-This tire problem happened on Mar.
-16, 2010.

 See all problems of the 1999 Ford Expedition.